-- 4.12 The proposed drainage and services, other than a SuDs basin toward the east of the application site, are not shown on the proposed layout however there is ample scope to locate them outside of root protection areas and require no specialist measures for their installation. - 4.13 The SuDs basin is located south of the BESS compound.
-It is sufficiently remote from the retained trees that it avoids any harm to them. - 4.14 If services do need to be installed within root protection areas then specialist techniques for their installation will be needed.
+- 4.12 The proposed drainage and services, other than a SuDs basin toward the east, and ditch along the southern edge, of the application site, are not shown on the proposed layout however there is ample scope to locate them outside of root protection areas and require no specialist measures for their installation. - 4.13 The SuDs basin is located south east of the BESS compound.
+It is sufficiently remote from the retained trees that it avoids any harm to them.
+The drainage ditch requires the loss of a small group of mixed broadleaves, number 36, that appears to be remnants of a former hedge line.
+The loss of these few trees can also be offset by replacement planting. - 4.14 If services do need to be installed within root protection areas then specialist techniques for their installation will be needed.
 Such specialist techniques include moling, thrust-boring, broken trench or excavation by AirSpade.